Jules Jacques Veyrassat

-Jules Jacques Veyrassat (12 April 1828, Paris – 2 July 1893, Paris) was a French painter and engraver; associated with the Barbizon school.
+Jules Jacques Veyrassat (12 April 1828, Paris – 2 July 1893, Paris) was a French painter and etcher; associated with the Barbizon school.
 Most of his works feature animals.

 Biography

-He studied in Paris with Henri Lehmann and exhibited his first works at the Salon in 1848.
+He studied in Paris with Henri Lehmann and exhibited his first works at the Salon of 1848.
 He began to work as an engraver in the 1860s, after becoming associated with the École d'Écouen and studying with Pierre Édouard Frère.
 It was, in fact, Frère and Charles-François Daubigny who encouraged him to take up that art.